How do I apply for Financial Aid?

 If you accept private scholarships or grants, you need to send copies of the scholarship notification to the Office of Financial Aid so that those awards can be added to your aid award letter.

 Before your financial aid can be processed, you'll have to apply for admissions.
 Creating an account is simple and straightforward.
 You can always take a break and come back to your online application.

 2. Complete the FAFSA

 File the Free Application for Federal Student Aid (FAFSA) online.
-The priority deadline is June 30th.
-Keep in mind that all South Carolina residents must complete the FAFSA no later than June 30th to qualify for the South Carolina Tuition Grant.
+Undergraduate students, keep in mind that all South Carolina residents must complete the FAFSA no later than June 30th to qualify for the South Carolina Tuition Grant.

 Columbia College FAFSA CODE: 003430